cfi1706/Magento2/Magento 2/Architecture Guide.md

 Modules typically live in the `app/code` directory of a Magento installation, in a directory with the following PSR-0 compliant format: `app/code/<Vendor>/<ModuleName>.`

+Find all the code related to this module, including the `etc/module.xml` file, which contains the name and version of the module.